-In Europe all WNV cases were associated with WNV lineage I, however in 2004 a circulating WNV lineage 2 has been detected in birds in Hungary (Erdely/Bakony).
-Historically, WNV cases in Europe have been sporadic.
-But starting 1996 in Romania not only single human infections but also WNV outbreaks with significant case numbers combined with severe signs of disease have taken place (Sambri 2013).
-During 2017, 204 human cases and 127 equine cases have been reported in the European Union; in neighbouring countries 84 human cases were reported (ECDC).

-This, combined with the increase of imported cases into northern Europe countries like Germany (Calistri, Gabriel) increases the risk of autochthonous WNV infections in Central and Northern Europe if adequate vector mosquito species are present in high abundance.
-Here we show for the first time the high vector competence of Culex Torrentium for WNV lineage 1 using forced salivation.
+The ongoing circulation of WNV in southern and eastern Europe results in an increasing risk of WNV spread to central Europe like Germany, if adequate vector mosquito species are present (Calistri, Gabriel).
+The here presented work demonstrated that Cx. p. pipiens and Cx. p. molestus from Germany are competent vectors of WNV.
+In addition, the study demonstrated a very high vector competence of Cx. torrentium for the first time.

 Results (532 words)

-All three investigated Culex species are susceptible to WNV infection (Table), meaning viral titres of mosquito bodies reach the detection limit of the q-RT-PCR of 10.000 RNA copies per mosquito.
-Cx. pip. molestus shows the lowest infection rates (IRs) overall between 0 % to 6 % (27 °C; 21 dpi).
-The other two species have fundamental higher IR´s up to 23 % for Cx. pip. pipiens (24°C; 21 dpi) and even up to 32 % for Cx. torrentium (27°C; 14 dpi).
-The infection rate for most investigated species is higher at the later time point of 21 dpi in comparison to 14 dpi.
-Cx. pip. molestus infection could only be detected 21 dpi, meaning infection has been under the detection limit of the q-RT-PCR at the earlier time point.
-Only Cx. torrentium incubated at 27°C shows a slightly higher IR of 32 % at the early time-point (14 dpi) compared to 26 % at the later time-point of 21 dpi.
-In line with the low IRs, the average over all titres of Cx. pip. molestus gave the lowest results between 3 to 6 log10 RNA copies per specimen (Table).
-The results for Cx. pip. pipiens and Cx. torrentium range between 4 to 8 log10 RNA copies per specimen, with the highest viral load of 7 - 8 log10 RNA copies per specimen at an incubation temperature of 24°C.
+All three investigated Culex species were susceptible to WNV (Table), i.e., viral titres of mosquito bodies reached at least the detection limit of the q-RT-PCR of 10.000 RNA copies per mosquito specimen.
+Culex p. molestus showed the lowest infection rates (IRs) between 0 and 6 % (27 °C; 21 dpi).
+The other two species had higher IRs with 23 % for Cx. p. pipiens (24°C; 21 dpi) and 32 % for Cx. torrentium (27°C; 14 dpi).
+The IRs were generally considerably higher at 21 dpi in comparison to 14 dpi.
+The only exception was Cx. torrentium incubated at 27°C with a slightly higher IR of 32 % at 14 dpi compared to 26 % at 21 dpi.
+Culex p. molestus infections were only detected 21 dpi.
+Overall, the titres of Cx. p. molestus gave the lowest results between 3 to 6 log10 RNA copies per specimen (Table).
+The results for Cx. p. pipiens and Cx. torrentium were higher, ranging between 4 to 8 log10 RNA copies/specimen and 7 - 8 log10 RNA copies/specimen, respectively.